COVID-19 sector-specific guidance: conveyancers

-This guidance is applicable to both England and Wales, but the regulations and guidance relating to the re-opening of the market issued by the UK government and referred to in this guidance apply only in England.
+This guidance is applicable to both England and Wales, but the regulations and guidance relating to the re-opening of the market issued by the government and referred to in this guidance apply only in England.

 The regulations and guidance currently applicable to Wales relating to the housing market are set out in section 10.